Geographical Index > United States > New Jersey > Burlington County > Report # 45647|

 Follow-up investigation report by BFRO Investigator Eric Spinner:

 I spoke to the witness at length by phone.
 She was able to recall to me the details of the events with relative ease.
 She told me that back then, they all attributed the events to being related to the Jersey Devil, but more and more she became convinced that they were more likely due to a Bigfoot.
 She came to this conclusion based on programs she had viewed on TV.

 I have done extensive research in the area the encounter occurred in.
 I have had numerous other reports provided to me over the years from this exact location, that reinforce the possibility that what she and the other scouts and counselors experienced that night over sixty years ago, could have been a legitimate encounter.

 About BFRO Investigator Eric Spinner:

 Eric Spinner is the owner of a health food store in Medford, NJ - a town that borders the Pine Barrens.
 He is a Certified Nutritional Consultant, and a Shiatsu Practitioner.
-Eric has attended the 2008 NW Pennsylvania Expedition, the 2009 Sunshine Coast BC Canada Expedition, the 2016 & 2020 So NY Expeditions.
+Eric has attended the 2008 NW Pennsylvania Expedition, the 2009 Sunshine Coast BC Canada Expedition, the 2016 & 2020 So NY Expeditions, and 2021 & 2022 PA Expeditions.
 Eric has been an investigator for the BFRO since 2009, and has been organizing New Jersey Expeditions since 2014.
 He has made numerous solo excursions into the NJ Pine Barrens, Pennsylvania, and has done investigations in Missouri and Florida.
 He was most recently involved in the production of the South Jersey Sasquatch episode of Finding Bigfoot and was one of the witnesses featured during the Town Hall meeting.

 Eric is cofounder of NASBRO, and cohost of Squatch Talks Podcast.